-J. Describe the student lottery process and how students in the community will be:

-- 1. Recruited and informed about the charter school, and - 2.
-Given an equal opportunity to attend the charter school.
+Proposal Narrative 3 Instructions J. Describe the student lottery process and how students in the community will be: Recruited and informed about the charter school, and Given an equal opportunity to attend the charter school.
+2. Given an equal opportunity to attend the charter sensor. ^